Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Introduction

 \section{Introduction}

 Forced alignment is a tool used to annotate where words and/or segments occur in an audio signal.
-Forced aligners take in an audio file, an orthographic transcription, and a so-called ``grapheme to phoneme'' dictionary, which are used to produce a TextGrid with segment and word boundaries usable in Praat \citep{boersmaPraatDoingPhonetics2024a}.
+Forced aligners take in an audio file, an orthographic transcription, and a so-called ``grapheme to phoneme'' dictionary.
+The product is a time-alignment for each segment in the signal, and this alignment is often used to produce a TextGrid with segment and word boundaries usable in Praat \citep{boersma2001praat}, though other formats may also be produced.
 Such tools are still widely used across research in phonetics and speech science \citep{mahrPerformanceForcedAlignmentAlgorithms2021,yuanUsingForcedAlignment2023} and were historically part of how automatic speech recognition systems were developed with hidden Markov models.
-These systems only provide a point estimate of the boundaries between segments and do not, traditionally, quantify the uncertainty around the boundary placement.
-The present paper introduces a method for deriving confidence intervals on forced alignment boundaries by using ensemble methods.
-A representational format for the confidence intervals using TextGrids in Praat \citep{boersmaPraatDoingPhonetics2024a} is also proposed.
-Finally, a method for comparing alignments with mismatched numbers of segment boundaries using dynamic time warping is evaluated, with a potential use case for comparisons between ``ground-truth'' transcriptions based on manual annotation and transcriptions derived from orthography.
+These systems only provide a point estimate of the boundaries between segments and do not, traditionally, yield a gradient boundary region or quantify the uncertainty around the boundary placement.
+The present paper introduces a method for producing gradient boundary regions for forced alignment.
+These regions are achieved by deriving confidence intervals through using ensemble methods.

 Ensemble methods---such as model averaging---are not unheard of in machine learning \citep{breimanBaggingPredictors1996,carneyConfidencePredictionIntervals1999}.
 They are prominent enough that competition-winning models have used such techniques to improve their performance \citep{korenBellKorSolutionNetflix2009,krizhevskyImageNetClassificationDeep2012}, and they are basic enough to be covered in textbooks \citep{goodfellowDeepLearning2016}.
-Despite their potential to offer uncertainty estimates of the boundaries, ensemble methods do not yet seem to have been used in creating end-user forced alignment systems.
+Despite their potential to offer uncertainty estimates of model predictions, ensemble methods do not yet seem to have been used in creating end-user forced alignment systems.
+However, they have recently been used in other areas of speech science, such as for modeling vocal physiology with included confidence intervals \citep{zhangAmbulatoryMonitoringVocal2025}.